digirati-co-uk/madoc-search-service/API.md

 ```

 n.b.
 Random ordering will be overriden and replaced with the default rank-descending sort if requested along with a __fulltext__ query.

+Ordering is included as a property in the response, to allow for client side management of the `random_seed` and other information about the ordering used.

 Facet queries have the following format: